FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 If a player holds two cards of a given month, and the third and the fourth card are in the field, then the player may, during their turn, announce this fact and immediately capture all four cards, in a similar fashion as bomb - this is called '콩알탄' - *[kongaltan]* (lit. very small bomb), or '수류탄' - *[suryutan]* (lit. grenade).
 How to treat this may differ (allow the move only, steals a chaff like bomb but does not apply x2 multiplier, or treats like a regular bomb).

+## Missions

+In Korean online Go-stop platforms, one or more bonus objectives, which multiplies score like other multipliers (x2 ~ x8) on completion, may be added at the beginning or during a round.

+Some examples:
+- Before the round or during the first turn a month is chosen.
+If the winner of the round holds all four cards of that month, their score is multiplied.
+- Before the round or during the first turn 2 ~ 4 non-chaff cards are chosen.
+If the winner of the round holds all objective cards of that month, their score is multiplied.
+- Before the round or during the first turn up to four cards are chosen.
+If the winner has captured any of those cards, their score is multiplied for each captured objective cards.

 ## Bombs
 - After bombing the field, the player does not get the option to skip Phase 1 for two subsequent turns.
 Instead, they draw 3 cards in Phase 2 and play all of them.
 With this rule in place, the player who bombed will run out of cards before the others; when this happens, they skip all subsequent turns.
 - Sometimes, as a variation of the above, the player only draws 2 cards in Phase 2.